daneroo/scrobble-books-data/README.md

 The scraper was originally written with `deno` because we were using githubocto/flat@v3, which uses Deno/Typescript as it's post-processor.

+The pinning code was moved back to node, because the web3.storage client is unstable/broken with npm imports

+Pinning should move to my own ipfs-cluster soon, RIGHT?

 ## Usage

 The data file ca be fetched (externally) at